gusmp/ValidationExtensions/README.md

 1.What are ValidationExtensions?
 ====================================

-ValidationsExtensions are a set of method added to Microsoft's X509Certificate2 class which allow you to validate certificates without worry about the ins and outs of this process.
+ValidationsExtensions are a set of method added to Microsoft's X509Certificate2 class which allow you to validate certificates without worring about the ins and outs of this process.

 2.Requirements
 ===============